jlk666/jlk666.github.io/_pages/about.md

 ## News:
 **July, 2023** I am currently constructing website for Spring 2024 FST 104L Food Microbiology taught by Dr. Luxin Wang.
 The progress of website construct can be tracked [here](https://hackmd.io/@g4P5SSbiSriJQ-hJMcd9fg/Hkpb1-EO3).
 Any valuable advice will be appriciated!

+**September, 2023** I will be a tutor in ECS 122A algorithm analysis in this fall quarter.